 * Cover letter examples to win you that job interview

 Make a Choice

 Are you there to make friends, or are you there to make money and get experience?
-If you are there for the social aspect of being around others and enjoying their company while you are making money, then you will have to figure out a way to make peace with your enemies.
-If you are just there to make a paycheck, then it's time to change your attitude and view about the person you dislike.
+If you are there for the social aspect of being around others and enjoying their company while making money, you will have to figure out a way to make peace with your enemies.
+If you are just there to make a paycheck, it's time to change your attitude and view about the person you dislike.